-Kelly McKee Zajfen & Kate Gordon
+In Conversation: Kelly Zajfen & Kate Gordon

 Alliance of Moms co-founder Kelly McKee Zajfen and best friend Kate Gordon of The Happy Place at Zajfen's Los Angeles home.